mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Secondary routes and stellar clusters are also served by the tramp trader community but many of these attract mid-sized lines, which appoint subsidised merchant starships to serve them on an experimental basis.
-The most popular spacecraft for such trade missions is the 400-ton Type-R subsidised merchant, affectionately called the ‘fat trader’ or ‘subby’ by people in the business.
-If running a subsidised merchant reveals that profits are there to be had, an interface or subsector line will eventually invest in a secondary or cluster route, turning its worlds into regular stops.
+Secondary routes and stellar clusters are also served by the tramp trader community but many of these attract mid-sized lines, which appoint subsidized merchant starships to serve them on an experimental basis.
+The most popular spacecraft for such trade missions is the 400-ton Type-R subsidized merchant, affectionately called the ‘fat trader’ or ‘subby’ by people in the business.
+If running a subsidized merchant reveals that profits are there to be had, an interface or subsector line will eventually invest in a secondary or cluster route, turning its worlds into regular stops.